LeCAD-PEG/SOLPS-GUI/README.md

 ### Documentation building with sphinx
-Due to the problems with the installed OpenSSL libraries the following preloads arerequired to install sphinx (or other PyPI packages):
+Due to the problems with the installed OpenSSL libraries the following preloads are required to install sphinx (or other PyPI packages):

     LD_PRELOAD=/usr/lib64/libgssapi_krb5.so:/usr/lib64/libz.so \
     pip3 install sphinx